-We expect that the net proceeds from this offering and our existing cash, cash equivalents and marketable securities will be sufficient to enable us to .
+We expect that the net proceeds from this offering and our existing cash, cash equivalents and marketable securities will be sufficient to enable us to complete the anticipated IND-enabling studies in our two lead liver programs as well as to conduct a clinical trial in each of these programs, and initiate IND-enabling studies in a third program.
 However, all of our programs are currently in the early stage of development, including our programs in PKU and hemophilia A, and we have not yet identified a product candidate for any of our programs.
 As a result, we are unable to specify the portion of the net proceeds from this offering and our existing cash, cash equivalents and marketable securities that will be allocated to any specific program.
 The specific allocation of the net proceeds from this offering and our existing cash, cash equivalents and marketable securities to any program will depend on, among other things, the results of our research and development efforts for each program, the timing and success of our preclinical studies in the program and the timing and outcome of regulatory submissions.

-Based on our current plans, we believe that anticipated net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into .
+Based on our current plans, we believe that anticipated net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2024.
 We have based our estimates as to how long we expect we will be able to fund our operations on assumptions that may prove to be wrong.
 We could use our available capital resources sooner than we currently expect, in which case we would be required to obtain additional financing, which may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.